Happy 100th Birthday to KLM!

 This year marks the 100th anniversary of KLM, the oldest commercial airline in the world.
 The Dutch Royal airline has experienced many ups and downs within the past 100 years, having operated through one world war and countless years of political unrest within other countries.

-Even before the founding of the Dutch airline, KLM was entrusted with the ‘royal’ title appointed by Queen Wilhelmina herself.
+KLM was entrusted with the ‘royal’ title appointed by Queen Wilhelmina herself.
 It was significant to have a royal airline for the Monarchy, even though they were one airline amongst many other competitors in the Dutch aviation market.
 The title could have been awarded to someone else but KLM proved itself within the emerging sector, consolidating itself as a reliable carrier against other smaller competitors.

 A KLM century in a timeline